 It is up to you to set clear expectations regarding collaboration on any materials that will be graded in your course (e.g. take-home exams, papers, homework, problems sets or laboratory reports.)
 The standard for permissible collaboration varies from course to course.
 Some faculty members permit students to do problem sets together and even to turn in an assignment together; others allow students to discuss the problems but require them to write up their own answers; still others prohibit any collaboration at all on homework.
 Given the proliferation of technologies that enable students to share information quickly and easily, it is especially important that you set forth your expectations in writing as to what constitutes permissible collaboration on academic work in your course.
-All faculty are encouraged to watch this brief video on academic integrity in the classroom (log-in required).
-In the video, faculty and students discuss ways to clearly communicate course policies regarding permissible collaboration and other academic integrity issues, providing specific examples of behaviors that might fall into the gray area or in fact cross the line.
 For sample guidelines, see these course syllabus statements as well as this handout on guidelines for writing assignments.
 For the specific University policies, consult Academic Integrity, the Undergraduate Announcement and Rights, Rules, Responsibilities.

 Examination Cover Sheet

 The Honor Committee has developed an informational cover sheet that faculty members can use with in-class examinations.
 The purpose is to have an easy and reliable way for a faculty member to make plain to students what written materials, if any, can be used during an examination, and to give students clear information about such details as the length of the examination and where they can find the course head or preceptor while the examination is in progress.
 Faculty members who choose to use the cover sheet should print out the form, complete it as appropriate for the examination in question, and have copies made on colored paper in the department or program office when the examination is printed.